 Invalid Conditional Threat

 In some instances, conditional threats may not be sufficient to constitute criminal threats.
 This case mainly applies because most conditional threats fail in their immediacy.
 A conditional threat may not qualify as an unlawful threat if it lacks in the imminence and the degree of seriousness required to qualify as an illegal threat.
 For a conditional threat to qualify as an illegal threat, the accuser must believe that death or significant bodily injury is imminent.
-While determining whether a statement qualifies as a criminal threat, words used to play a vital role.
+While determining whether a statement qualifies as a criminal threat, words play a vital role.
 You should note that the prosecutor may use the surrounding circumstances in conjunction with the words.

 The Threat was not Immediate